-- To understand what bullying is and that it is not acceptable at our school. - Understand that every pupil has the right to report openly and without fear of reprisal, any behaviour that worries them. - To participate in the programme of Personal and Social Development. - Display behaviour that shows fairness, consideration and kindness to others. - Support others to show fairness, consideration and kindness, informally and more formally (e.g. Playground Buddies). - Reflect upon their own actions and possible alternatives, as necessary. - Know how to report any behaviour that they worry could be bullying in nature.
+- To understand what bullying is and that it is not acceptable at our school. - Understand that every pupil has the right to report openly and without fear of reprisal, any behaviour that worries them. - To participate in the programme of Personal and Social Development. - Display behaviour that shows fairness, consideration, respect and kindness to others. - Support others to show fairness, consideration respect and kindness, informally and more formally (e.g. Playground Buddies).

+- Reflect upon their own actions and possible alternatives, as necessary (see Relational Policy). - Know how to report any behaviour that they worry could be bullying in nature.